cregox/cregox.github.io/pages/android-chrome-flags.md

 #enable-tab-engagement-reporting

-Duet-TabStrip Integration
-Allows users to access integration of Duet and TabStrip. – Android

-#enable-duet-tabstrip-integration

 An ephemeral Preview Tab in an Overlay Panel
 Enable a 'Preview page/image' at a linked page into an overlay. – Android